-IP 34 gives those suffering from depression, anxiety and trauma a new treatment option by creating a licensed and supervised psilocybin-assisted therapy system.
-Rigorous studies at leading medical research institutions such as Johns Hopkins, UCLA, and NYU show that psilocybin therapy is uniquely effective in treating depression, anxiety, trauma like PTSD, and addiction.
-This promising research has prompted experts in Oregon to advance IP 34 for the November ballot — IP 34 will create a licensed psilocybin therapy program so Oregonians in need have the best treatment options available.
+Oregonians now have a new treatment option through a licensed and supervised psilocybin-assisted therapy system.
+Pioneering studies from medical institutions such as John Hopkins, Harbor UCLA and NYU, suggest that psilocybin therapy may be a revolutionary treatment for depression, anxiety and addiction.
+This promising research has prompted Oregon to approve legislation that will create a licensed psilocybin therapy program so Oregonians have the best therapeutic options available.